Counselling and Psychotherapy

 contact: kalenleaf@gmail.com

-“Working with Caitlin has been a very natural experience, full of ease and trust.
-I really appreciate the way she holds space and simultaneously responds in a helpful and appropriate manner.
+“Working with Kalen has been a very natural experience, full of ease and trust.
+I really appreciate the way they hold space and simultaneously responds in a helpful and appropriate manner.
 As a result, I have left our sessions feeling heard, and with a lot more clarity.
-She is a very talented, grounded therapist, who offers so much wisdom and clarity.” — S.H
+They are a very talented, grounded therapist, who offers so much wisdom and clarity.” — S.H

-“Working with Caitlin has been a great experience.
-Her interest in and ability to tailor our sessions to my specific needs has been positive and helpful.
-As my first foray into therapy she has made me feel comfortable and supported and I find so much value in our relationship.”
+“Working with Kalen has been a great experience.
+Their interest in and ability to tailor our sessions to my specific needs has been positive and helpful.
+As my first foray into therapy they made me feel comfortable and supported and I find so much value in our relationship.”

 — M.A.